ada994/prism-bench/README.md

 ## 📝 Citation

-If you find this benchmark and dataset useful in your research, please consider citing this BibTex:
+If you find this work helpful, please consider citing:

 ```
 @article{fang2025flux,